pilcrowonpaper/atproto-oauth-example/README.md

 # AT Protocol OAuth demo

 A demo for AT Protocol (BlueSky) using Astro.
 This demo does not use the AT Protocol SDK.
-It also doesn't use any Node-specific APIs and should run in other runtimes (including Cloudflare Workers).
+It also doesn't use any Node-specific APIs (except for `process.env`) and should run in other runtimes (including Cloudflare Workers).

 Not tested, but it should work PDS and authorization servers not hosted by BlueSky.